nxthdr/blog/content/blog/2025/01/genesis-infrastructure.md

       labels: [
         'ASN + /44 prefixes',
         'IX servers',
-        'Compute server',
+        'Compute servers',
         'Domain names',
-        'IPv4 proxies',
       ],
     datasets: [{
-      data: [101, 628, 240, 24, 84],
+      data: [61, 297, 133, 16],
     }]
   },
 }
 {{< /chart >}}

-**Total infrastructure costs for 2024: 1077€**
+**Total infrastructure costs for 2024: 522€**

-Out of this total, 449€ has been sponsored by the CNRS for the iFog Amsterdam IX server.
+Out of this total, 177€ has been sponsored in 2024 by the CNRS for the iFog Amsterdam IX server.
+The detailed breakdown of the infrastructure costs can be found in the project's open [bookkeeping](https://docs.google.com/spreadsheets/d/1fguIDaXn4DuEexZrudJjzn2Sucpy8Qx5bACcYEH1ie4/edit?usp=sharing).

-Note that in 2024, the costs were lower because the rental expenses for each component were prorated.
-For example, the IX servers were rented in May and August, while the compute server was rented in May.
-The detailed breakdown of the infrastructure costs can be found in the project's open [bookkeeping](https://github.com/nxthdr/bookkeeping/tree/main).
+## What's next?

+In 2024, I focused my time and resources on building the "core" infrastructure.
+In 2025, my focus will shift to developing the probing infrastructure to observe the internet through measurements.

+I will go into more detail in a future blog post, but the basic plan is to use Vultr instances in multiple locations, announcing anycast and unicast /48 prefixes via the ASN.
+Similar to the IX servers, these instances will be connected to the compute server via WireGuard tunnels.